CogSciUOS/asparagus/protocols/protocol_26_04_19.md

 __New vote: Github__
 -	if it is not to our liking after two weeks we will use Asana

-Github Project “Asparagus
+Github Project “Asparagus"
--	we will use other projects for (smaller) tasks
+-	we will create other projects for later (smaller) tasks

 # Paper Research and Library

-Presentation by Katharina and Josefine
+Presentation by Katharina and Josefine:
 - introduction of a library system for paper research
-  - add short info (title, author, year, helpfulness etc) about any paper you read into it
+  - add short info (title, author, year, helpfulness etc) about any paper you read
   - the info categories are still up for debate
 - short summary of 5 papers
   - Donis-González and Guyer (2016) (asparagus sections)